Quantifying Uncertainty in Descriptive Statistics

 y = "Number of samples")

 This is a histogram of the average severity of depression score across the 5000 random samples.
-Note that the cases in this data frame aren’t people, but rather our 5000 random samples (i.e., our 5000 replicates).
-This histogram shows us that in our simulation, the average depression score in most of the samples was around 6.0.
+Note again that the cases in this data frame aren’t people, but rather our 5000 random samples (i.e., our 5000 replicates).
+The histogram shows us that in our simulation, the average depression score in most of the samples was around 6.0.
 But there are a few samples that produced a substantially lower average (e.g., <5.5) and some that produced a substantially higher average (e.g., >6.5).

 This is a very important observation.
 When we conduct a research study, we typically draw one random sample and estimate some quantity of interest.
 As such, we get to see one single estimate of the parameter (e.g., proportion or mean) from one random sample from our population.
-But this simulation illustrates that the parameter estimates would differ for each of the possible random samples that could be drawn from the population.
+But this simulation illustrates that the parameter estimates differ for each of the possible random samples that could be drawn from the population.

 These two histograms illustrate the sampling distribution for proportion of students with a past-year MDE and depression severity respectively.
 The sampling distribution is the distribution of a statistic of interest across all possible random samples.
 It describes how the statistic differs across the many, many random samples that could have been drawn from the population.